astral-sh/ruff/README.md

 - [`pyupgrade`](https://pypi.org/project/pyupgrade/) (16/33)
 - [`autoflake`](https://pypi.org/project/autoflake/) (1/7)

-Beyond rule-set parity, Ruff suffers from the following limitations vis-à-vis Flake8:
+Beyond the rule set, Ruff suffers from the following limitations vis-à-vis Flake8:

 1. Ruff does not yet support a few Python 3.9 and 3.10 language features, including structural pattern matching and parenthesized context managers.
 2. Flake8 has a plugin architecture and supports writing custom lint rules.
-(To date, popular Flake8 plugins have been re-implemented within Ruff directly.)
+(Instead, popular Flake8 plugins are re-implemented in Rust as part of Ruff itself.)

 ### Which tools does Ruff replace?